 This is my living breathing sourdough starter.
-She has a name (see above) and a nameless predecessor who I managed to kill by starvation.
-This poor beastie was neglected during the time that Hot Stuff and I were commuting between homes.
+Di-dough has a nameless predecessor who I managed to kill by starvation.
+I neglected the poor beastie during the time when Hot Stuff and I were commuting between homes.
 No wonder I forgot to feed her.
 However one of her orphan children, Dough-lene is still going strong in a relative’s house.
 That’s one of the lovely thing about sourdough starters.
 A bit of them can be gifted to other wannabe boulangers.

 The post is scattered with some that I made earlier plus a random pinata.
 I’d bought that for a weekend away with a bunch of kids.
 Everything, aside from the cardboard donkey, gets cooked at around 200 degrees celsius.
 The rolls and pizza take about fifteen minutes, the loaves about half hour.
 Like all home baked bread it needs to be eaten quite quickly but that’s not usually a problem.
 Occasionally a roll or two goes into the freezer.
 On a chilly note I forgot to say that Di-dough goes to sleep in the fridge when we go on holiday.
 She doesn’t need to be fed in hibernation!